pydio/pydio-doc-howto/cells_proxy_nginx.md

-In this tutorial, we explain how to use [nginx](https://www.nginx.com/) as reverse proxy in front of a Pydio Cells instance.
+In this tutorial, we explain how to use [nginx](https://www.nginx.com) as reverse proxy in front of a Pydio Cells instance.
-We present a basic setup and give a few tips to address most common issues.
+We present a basic setup and give a few tips to address the most common issues.

 ## Adapt Cells configuration

-By default, Cells start on port 8080 with a self-signed certificate.
+By default, Cells starts on port 8080 with a self-signed certificate.
 To adapt your configuration, you have 3 options:

 - open a shell on the same machine where the service is running and call the `cells configure sites` command